Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Linking

-for all $r \in (0,1], \theta \in [0,2\pi)$ and $t \in \bR.$ Furthermore, the function $v_\e = v_\e(y) : \bD \to \bR^2$ is a smooth critical point of the functional $\cale^{\omega_0}$ defined in \eqref{scripte}, has the $k-$fold symmetry property \eqref{eq:v-kfold sym}, and satisfies the energy estimate
+for all $r \in (0,1], \theta \in [0,2\pi)$ and $t \in \bR.$ Furthermore, the function $v_\e = v_\e(y) : \bD \to \bR^2$ is a smooth critical point of the functional $\cale^{\omega_0}$ defined in \eqref{scripte}, has the $k-$fold symmetry property, and satisfies the energy estimate

 where $\gamma \in \bR$ is a universal constant defined below in \eqref{eq:gamma}. \end{theorem} \begin{remark} We will prove that the time periodic solutions constructed in Theorem \ref{thm:existence} do indeed follow the given solution of (PVF) in Theorem \ref{thm:asymptotics}. \end{remark} \begin{proof}[Proof of Theorem \ref{thm:existence}] The proof of this theorem is organized in a sequence of steps.
-Our goal in much of the proof is to build a critical point of $\cale^{\omega_0}$ introduced in \eqref{scripte}. \\ \textbf{Step 1:} Let us begin by localizing near a critical point of $\calh^{n,\omega_0}.$ Let $\ma := (a_1, \cdots , a_N)$ be a critical point of $\calh^{n,\omega_0}$ corresponding to the given periodic solution of \eqref{pvfode} with degrees $d_1,\cdots, d_N$.
+Our goal in much of the proof is to build a critical point of $\cale^{\omega_0}$ introduced in \eqref{scripte}. \\ \textbf{Step 1:} We begin by localizing near a critical point of $\calh^{n,\omega_0}.$ Let $\ma := (a_1, \cdots , a_N)$ be a critical point of $\calh^{n,\omega_0}$ corresponding to the given periodic solution of \eqref{pvfode} with degrees $d_1,\cdots, d_N$.
 Then, as remarked before, for each $\theta \in \bR,$ we have the invariance

 Let $k$ be a divisor of $n,$ and suppose that the given configuration of vortices has $k-$fold symmetry.
 Let $\widehat{\ma} = (a_1, \cdots, a_{N_R})$ be a generating set for this critical point, chosen as in Definition \ref{rem:generating set}.
 Taking into account the rotational invariance of the functional $\calh^{n,\omega_0}$ described above, recall the set $\call_{\wma}$ defined in Assumption A above.
 Topologically, this set is a circle.
 Geometrically, $\call_{\wma}$ is a simple closed smooth curve in the \textit{phase space} $(\bD^*)^{N_R}.$ Let us emphasize that $\call_{\wma}$ is \textit{not} the product of circles of radii $|a_1|, \cdots, |a_{N_R}|$ in $\bD,$ with $\bD$ being the \textit{physical space} for the problem \eqref{pvfode}.
-Finally, points in $\call_{\wma}$ will be denoted with a hat, for instance $\widehat{\mathbf{p}},$ to remain consistent with Remark \ref{rem:convention}.
+Finally, to keep notation consistent, points in $\call_{\wma}$ will be denoted with a hat, for instance $\widehat{\mathbf{p}}.$

 It then follows that the circle $\call_{\wma}$ is critical for $\calh^{n,\omega_0}$ in the sense that for any $\widehat{\mathbf{b}} \in \call_{\wma},$ the corresponding point $\mathbf{b} \in \bC^N$ is critical for $\calh^{n,\omega_0}.$ It follows that for each $\widehat{\mathbf{b}} \in \call_{\wma},$ the real Hessian $D^2\calh^{n,\omega_0}(\widehat{\mathbf{b}},d)$ identified with a \textit{real} $2N_R \times 2N_R$ matrix has $2N_R$ real eigenvalues and corresponding eigenvectors $(e_1)_{\wmb},\cdots, (e_{2N_R})_{\wmb}$ that are mutually ortho-normal.
 When there is no confusion, we will drop the subscript $\wmb$ from the eigenvectors in the interest of clarity.